What to Take On the Plane for an Overseas Flight

 3) Blow up horse shoe shaped neck pillow

 The blow up kind folds down to nothing and can be adjusted according to your preferences.
 I much prefer the blow up kind to the ones that are stuffed.
 You can find them in the travel section of Target.
-Here's a nugget I didn't know until recently, the opening of a horseshoe pillow goes in the back, not in the front.
+If the seats are hard, I blow up the pillow half way and sit on it.

 4) iPad/Smartphone